-Seven 'Last Days' Passages You'll Rarely Hear Pastors Preach On
+Seven 'Last Days' Scriptures You'll Rarely Hear Pastors Preach On

 When was the last time you heard a "last days" sermon from the Old Testament?

 When most pastors preach a sermon on the end times they usually start with the Olivet Discourse Matthew 24, Mark 13 and Luke 21) or the Book of Revelation.
 For years the focus on end times discussions has remained in the New Testament.
 Unfortunately, that results in our teachers only giving us the end of the story.
 When reading a story, it makes sense to start at the beginning, rather than at the end and try to figure out the story from there.
 Yet the study of the "last days" in most churches today has us doing this very thing.
 I did that, too, for years, until I finally decided to start at the beginning of the book.

 Here are seven Old Testament Scriptures that I've come across in my studies that are crucial to understanding the "last days" that you will rarely hear pastors preach on in today's churches:

 Would you believe the first mention of the "last days" is in Genesis 49?
 "And Jacob called his sons and said, “Gather together, that I may tell you what shall befall you in the last days ( NKJV)."
 Ironically, the first passage in the Bible that speaks of the last days is in the first book of the Bible and not the last.
 This passage speaks of the last days of the twelve tribes of Israel.